Powered by SchoolDash

 Overall scores for nearby schools are shown.
 Click on school names to go their corresponding pages.
 Use the button on the left to personalise these scores based on your own priorities.

 Admissions: Excellent.
-The occupancy rate is very low.
+The occupancy rate is very low and the offer rate is very high.
 There is no compulsory entrance exam.

 Environment: Above average.
 Air pollution and traffic accidents are very low, while crime is quite low.

-Progress: About average.
-Up to age 16 it is about average, while at ages 16-18 it is above average.
+Progress: Below average.
 (This takes into account pupils' prior performance.
 For information about actual grades, see Attainment.)

-Attendance: Poor.
-Pupil absence rates and the incidence of persistent absence are both very high.
+Attendance: Below average.
+Pupil absence rates and the incidence of persistent absence are both quite high.

 Representation: Out of balance.
 The socio-economic mix and ethnic representation are both out of balance with the local community.
 Show details